stonepros/stone/doc/mgr/modules.rst

 Exposing health checks
 ----------------------

-Modules can raise first class Ceph health checks, which will be reported in the output of ``ceph status`` and in other places that report on the cluster's health.
+Modules can raise first class Stone health checks, which will be reported in the output of ``stone status`` and in other places that report on the cluster's health.

 If you use ``set_health_checks`` to report a problem, be sure to call